 Heirloom tomatoes are funky, colorful, and often very flavorful.
 The fruits don’t typically ripen all at once and some varieties are prone to diseases like blossom end rot.
 Heirloom tomatoes can be found at farmer’s markets and specialty grocery stores during the growing season, but you’ll pay a lot for them.
 The beauty of heirlooms is if you collect seeds from a flower you’ve self-pollinated (a pipe cleaner wrapped around a sonic toothbrush does the trick) that has grown into a ripe fruit, those seeds will grow into plants very similar to the parent.
 Seed collecting is a great way to keep your seed stock fresh from year to year.
-A few of my favorite varieties are Green Zebra, Black Krim, and Brandywine.
+A few favorite varieties are Green Zebra, Black Krim, and Brandywine.

 Another key word you’ll come across as you peruse tomato catalogues is indeterminate vs. determinate.
 Determinate plants grow to a determined size and stop.
 These varieties typically set fruit all at once and are better for growing in limited spaces like hydroponics or container gardens.
 Indeterminate varieties will grow continually.
 Their fruit production is staggered and they need a lot of support.
 These are best in a big garden where you can cage them or provide a fence for them to lean on.

-I group tomatoes into three categories: cherry, beefsteak, and roma.
+Tomatoes are often grouped in three categories: cherry, beefsteak, and roma.
 They are all very different in flavor and texture and all have different applications in your kitchen.
 These are all available as hybrids, heirlooms, indeterminate, or determinate.
 Now you know the basics, let’s dive into cherry tomatoes.